-Thank you very much for visiting my Election Website!
+Thank you so much for visiting my Election Website!
 Whether you are looking for direct voter recommendations, resources for doing your own research, or other political resources, I trust that you will find this site to be helpful.
-If you do find it helpful, I'd appreciate your support by telling others about my site!

 There are so many important races in the Tuesday, June 7, 2016 Primary election, including President, U.S. Senate, federal and state legislative offices, JUDGES, school board races, central committee races, and more.
 Though we may not agree on every single race, there is much more that unites conservatives and center-right folks than what divides us.

 If you find this site to be helpful, I'd appreciate your support by sharing it with others!

 ELECTION RESULTS – For the June 7, 2016 Primary Election

 FlashReport – Flash Report usually has some excellent post-election articles.

 FOX News Politics

 Semi-Official Election Results for President, U.S. Senate, Proposition 50, U.S. House of Representatives, State Senate, State Assembly.

 Election results are updated as often as new data is received from county elections offices after the polls close at 8:00 p.m. on Election Day.
 Many ballots are counted after Election Day.
 County elections officials have approximately one month to complete their extensive tallying, auditing, and certification work.
 They must report final certified results to the Secretary of State by July 8, 2016.

 • President - Republican